svenstaro/genact/README.md

 In the web version, you can run specific modules by providing them as `?module` parameters like this: https://svenstaro.github.io/genact?module=cc&module=memdump

-## Compiling
+## Building

 You should have a recent version of rust and cargo installed.
-You don't need nightly.

 Then, just clone it like usual and `cargo run` to get output:

     git clone https://github.com/svenstaro/genact.git
     cd genact
-    cargo run
+    cargo run --release

 ## Releasing

 This is mostly a note for me on how to release this thing:

-- Update versions in `README.md`, `static/index.html`, `Cargo.toml`, `snapcraft.yaml`.
-- `git commit` and `git tag -s`, `git push`.
+- `cargo release --dry-run`
-- `cargo publish`
+- `cargo release`
-- Releases will automatically be deployed by Travis.
+- Releases will automatically be deployed by Github Actions.
+- Docker images will automatically be built by Docker Hub.
 - Update AUR package.